geoffreypf/vagrant-nginx-bionic64/README.md

 - gist is where the code is stored.

 ## Vagrantfile code:
--Configure vagrant file with the following below.
+- Configure vagrant file with the following below.

      config.vm.box = "ubuntu/bionic64"
      vagrant up config.vm.provision :shell do |shell|